riotkit-org/waf-proxy/README.md

 - (todo) Helm Chart for Kubernetes
 - (todo) Strict Pod Security Policy that should run on OpenShift

+Check our [WordPress deployment](https://github.com/riotkit-org/wordpress-hardened) which uses this waf-proxy on Kubernetes.

 Configuration reference
 -----------------------